Apr 20, 2023

 a black arrow pointing downward

-Evocative choreographer Bobbi Jene Smith will present her latest work, Broken Theater.
-Created within the walls of La MaMa, Broken Theater melds live dance, theater, music, and cinematic beauty.
-Eleven artists meet in a ghost theater where they grapple with love, humiliation, and loss at the cost of each other.
-It asks: When the script has disappeared, when the audience is gone, where are the lines between the part you play and the person you are?
+Bobbi Jene Smith’s Broken Theater melds live dance-theater, music, and cinematic beauty.
+Twelve artists meet in a ghost theater where they grapple with love, humiliation, and loss at the cost of each other.
+When the script has disappeared, when the audience is gone, where are the lines between the part you play and the person you are?

 Photo by Josh Rose